 Just like strategizing with nutrition, exercise could be optimized based on your energy levels.
 Here are some thoughts to optimize your exercise so that you can sleep soundly:

-In my personal experience, heavyweight training gets me exhausted, so I prefer to train in the evening.
+In my personal experience, strength training gets me exhausted, so I prefer to train in the evening.

 We believe it's a great supplement to have in our arsenal, especially when we work indoors or if you don't get direct sunlight where you live.

-As you can see here, we can argue that the quality and quantity of sleep can be attributed to lots of issues in society today: hormonal issues, obesity, sleep disorders, and more.
+As you can see here, we can argue that the quality and quantity of sleep can be attributed to lots of issues in society today: hormonal problems, obesity, sleep disorders, mood disorders, and more.

-To conclude this, I wanted to give you three final notes:
+To conclude this, I wanted to give you two final notes:

-Until next time Legion, go out there and crush it!
+Until next time ReforgedLegion!
+Go out there and crush it!

 Let's dive in!